 Roll Call: President Lou Barberini, Vice President Ryan Walsh, Secretary Mark J. McDonough, Treasurer Dean Taylor, Trustees Leroy Lindo, Ray Kane, and Administrative Assistant Sally Foster were present.
 Trustees Jim O’Meara, Maureen Leonard, and Rob Forneris were excused.
 Rob Forneris was contacted and voted yes to approving the May 2023 minutes, to reinstating the suspended members who paid their dues and fines, and to paying all our bills and beneficiary claims,

-Vice President Ryan Walsh made a motion to accept the May 2023 minutes.
+Approval of the Minutes: Vice President Ryan Walsh made a motion to accept the May 2023 minutes.
 Trustee Leroy Lindo seconded the motion.
 The motion passed.

-There are no new applications or suspensions for this month.
+Receiving Applications; Suspensions and Reinstatements: There are no new applications or suspensions for this month.
 The following Suspended Members paid their dues and fines.
 Trustee Leroy Lindo made a motion to reinstate the below named Suspended Members.
 Trustee Ray Kane made a 2nd motion on the floor.
 The motion passed.
 The following Suspended Members for 2023 are now reinstated and are in good standing in the WOAA: Keith Bartel, Robert Duffield, Tasawan Casey, Lisa Frazier, Greg Mar, Micah Norris, David On, Carlos Recinos, Hratch Sonny Sarkission, Hans Vigil, and Christipher Woon.
 Suspended Member Ray Fernandez terminated his membership in the WOAA.

-Treasurer Dean Taylor read aloud the bills and beneficiary claims of recently deceased members, Susan Hernandez, Frank Gonzalez, Daniel Murphy, and Joseph Weatherman.
+Communications and Bills: Treasurer Dean Taylor read aloud the bills and beneficiary claims of recently deceased members, Susan Hernandez, Frank Gonzalez, Daniel Murphy, and Joseph Weatherman.
 Vice President Ryan Walsh made a motion to pay the bills and beneficiary claims.
 Trustee Ray Kane seconded the motion.
 The motion passed.
 The WOAA received generous donations in the name and honor of Andrea Olcomendy.
 Andrea lost a long and painful battle with Cancer.
 Andrea is the Widow to deceased San Francisco Police Officer Brian Olcomendy, and is a sibling of retired San Francisco Police Commander Michael Puccinelli.
 The donors are Debra Bidwell and Family, Fedrick J. Castaldo, John and Noreen Harrington, Larry and Jolina Hurley, Linda Di Matteo and Dennis Magri, Ms. Karen Mulligan, and Mrs. Ellen C. Brasiel-Rea.
 Thank you for donating to our organization and honoring the Olcomendy and the Puccinelli families.

 Report of Visiting Committee: Trustee Leroy Lindo reported for Commander Kitt Crenshaw’s Memorial Service.
 Leroy stated that the San Francisco Police Department Command Staff attended the service as did approximately one hundred members of the current or past District Attorney’s Office and countless friends and Officers of the San Francisco Police Department, past and present.
 Leroy stated that the Traffic Solo escort to the Scottish Rites Temple was outstanding in tribute to Kitt and his family.
 Reverend Judy Ann Young was amazing with her spoken words.
 The escort passed the Hall of Justice and concluded at Momo’s for a reception in Kitt’s honor.